aws-samples/communication-developer-services-reference-architectures/README.md

 #### Description

 Sending outbound messages with [Pinpoint SMS](https://docs.aws.amazon.com/sms-voice/latest/userguide/what-is-service.html) allows you to track engagement events.
-These events provide a wealth of knowledge on the delivery status of your messages and Pinpoint SMS allows you to publish these events on Amazon SNS topic, Amazon CloudWatch logs or stream them to an Amazon S3 buckt to create a data lake which is excellent for mining, analysis, and future machine learning training and retraining.
+These events provide a wealth of knowledge on the delivery status of your messages and Pinpoint SMS allows you to publish these events on Amazon SNS topic, Amazon CloudWatch logs or stream them to an Amazon S3 bucket to create a data lake which is excellent for mining, analysis, and future machine learning training and retraining.

 The architecture below shows how Pinpoint SMS can use Amazon Kinesis Firehose as an event destination to stream SMS engagement events and store them into an S3 bucket.